 The South East region – Waterford, Kilkenny and Wexford – boasts thirty 18 hole golf courses, exceptional value for money, and the finest weather conditions in Ireland.
 It is thus no wonder that the region is one of the most visited golf destinations in the country.
-Some of the famous courses within easy access to the hotel include Waterford Golf Club, Tramore Golf Club, Kilkenny Golf Club and The New Ross Golf Club.
+Some of the famous courses within easy access to the hotel include Mount Juliet, Waterford Golf Club, Tramore Golf Club, and New Ross Golf Club.
 Special group rates are available to suit your requirements with courses booked and preferential green fees.

 Irish racing has a personality and atmosphere not found anywhere else in the world and with race courses like Gowran Park, Tramore and Wexford close by to choose from, we are well situated for our guests who enjoy going to the races.